Definition of Working Capital Ratio

 - As the current assets include Cash receivables, companies can set their contract terms as minimum as they can, so once the work is delivered, the payment will flow in within a short period of time and help grow current assets.

-- The working capital ratio is indirectly related to how a company is performing and making big margins which eventually increases the current incomes that can be liquidated quickly.
-Due to this reason, a working capital factor is placed in an organization at a lower level as well, which makes stakeholders cautious enough .always to track the financial health.
+- The working capital ratio is indirectly related to how a company performs and makes big margins, eventually increasing the current income that can be liquidated quickly.
+A lower level of working capital in an organization makes stakeholders cautious and encourages them to monitor financial health consistently.

 - When implementing WCR, the timing of reporting must also be considered very seriously.
-As the monthly expenditures like payroll and accounts payable would change the in-hand cash for any company before and after reporting.
+Monthly expenditures like payroll and accounts payable would change the in-hand cash for any company before and after reporting.

 Conclusion

-Though the concept of the working capital ratio indicates the financial health of any company, the negative WCR doesn’t mean a company will go bankrupt or may not survive.
+Though the working capital ratio indicates the financial health of any company, a negative WCR doesn’t mean a company will go bankrupt or may not survive.
 There are large firms that report negative WCR but still survive.
-As in such situations, they sell the purchased inventories with a short margin which helps them knock off the declined WCR and take off the red-flagged areas.
+However, in such situations, they sell the purchased inventories with a short margin which helps them knock off the declined WCR and remove the red-flagged areas.

 Recommended Articles